 When recalling a program it may be desirable for the program to recall the selected communications interface that was in use when the program was stored (RS232 or USB etc).
 Alternatively, it is more common for the communications interface to be associated with the instrument rather than a stored program.
-There is a selectable option in the REMOTE menu to enable the 'recall with program'.
-If this is 'off' then recalling the program will not change the communications interface.
+There is a selectable option in the REMOTE menu to enable "recall with program".
+If this is "off" then recalling the program will not change the communications interface.

-All file directory information can be displayed by pressing the PROG key and then the TABLE button.
-This will allow all the information to be displayed as a table and show what the internal file directory contains. (pressing the TABLE button again exits the directory).
+All file directory information can be displayed by pressing the "Prog" key and then the "Table" button.
+This will allow all the information to be displayed as a table and show what the internal file directory contains.
+(By pressing the "Table" button again exits the directory).

-Datalog can be stored directly onto a USB memory stick (Note USB Memory stick maximum capacity 2GB) or logged to RAM and stored subsequently.
+Datalog can be stored directly into non-volatile memory or can be logged to RAM and stored subsequently.
 The data then can be recalled for viewing or to download to a PC for further analysis.
+There is a single non-volatile location for holding the datalog.

-Measurement results can be stored in one of 999 locations.
-Press REAL-TIME to hold the results, press PROG and select memory = results.
+Measurement results can be stored in one of 20 locations.
+Press HOLD to hold the results, press PROG and select memory = results.
 Each location holds the entire set of computed results for all the phases no matter what phase is on the display.
+Oscilloscope and harmonic series data can also be stored but these take 3 contiguous locations each because of the large amount of data.
 In each case the full instrument set up is stored with the data and recalled so that measurements may easily be repeated and verified.

-When using a large capacity (Note USB Memory stick maximum capacity 2GB) or slow USB memory device, all the data may not be transferred within the transfer time window.
-If this happens it will be recognised, and a display caption appears to prompt the user to 'press any key' to terminate the transfer when completed.
+Data and files can also be stored and downloaded via a USB memory device.
+When using a large capacity (maximum memory stick capacity 2GB) or slow device all the data may not be transferred within the transfer time window.
+If this happens it will be recognised and a display caption appears to prompt the user to press "any Key" to terminate the transfer when completed.